 ↩︎

-I specialize in the visual, material, and literary cultures of 20th-century and 21st-century Latin America, with a focus on Mexico and Brazil.
-My research broadly considers how cultural production indexes and drives historical change in the design of cities and environments, engaging discussions in literary and cultural studies, art and design history, and urban and environmental humanities.
+I specialize in the visual, material, and literary cultures of 20th-century and 21st-century Latin America.
+My research broadly considers how cultural production indexes and drives historical change in the design of cities and environments, drawing methods from literary and cultural studies, art and design history, and urban and environmental humanities.
 I am motivated by questions of race, ecology, and political economy as experienced by heterogeneous social subjects in the environments surrounding them.
-My work is grounded in the cultural narratives and artistic lexicons of Mexico and Brazil, and at the same time draws attention to the problematics of national culture in light of the social exclusions wrought by uneven capitalist modernization.
+While my work is informed by expertise on the cultural narratives and artistic lexicons of Mexico and Brazil, I most often attend to objects and histories marginalized under frameworks of national culture.
+Across my research, I articulate comparative and hemispheric frameworks in order to discern social, material, and aesthetic phenomena that intersect with, yet are not encompassed by, the nation-state.